anbotero/anbotero.github.io/_posts/2011-06-24-initial-commit.markdown

 ---
 layout: writing
-title: Initial commit
+title: "Initial commit"
-description: There is always an initial commit.
+description: "There is always an initial commit.
 That first step that sets us
              up in our way.
-This is my initial commit.
+This is my initial commit."
 ---
 Wow, what can I say.
 It’s been a long journey.
 I’ve been working four years trying to get my own Website on‐line, to no avail.
 There were obstacles